11 Reasons Integrity Is Not About Honesty Alone & Why It Matters for Emotional Healing

 11. You reflect on your actions and adjust when necessary

 Perfection is not the same as integrity.
 It is the continuous exercise of introspection.
-You can identify patterns you need to change when you take the time to reflect on your behaviour.
+You can identify patterns you need to change by taking the time to reflect on your behaviour.
 You can wonder if your actions were motivated by alignment, habit, fear, or pressure.

 You can develop through reflection, and research on self-awareness shows that people who routinely reflect make more moral choices.
 Awareness, not control, is the source of integrity.
 You prove that your character is constantly changing when you consider self-assessment and make necessary adjustments.